cisagov/ScubaGear/baselines/powerbi.md

 4. Click on **Allow Azure Active Directory guest users to edit and manage content in the organization** and set to **Enabled**

-5. Select the security group(s) that you want to have access to the PowerBI tenant. **Note**: you may need to create a security group for this specific case.
+5. Select the security group(s) you want to have access to the PowerBI tenant. **Note**: you may need to create a security group for this specific case.

 ## 3. Power BI External Invitations

-This section provides policies that help reduce guest user invitation risks related to Power BI data and resources.
+This section provides policies helping reduce guest user invitation risks related to Power BI data and resources.
 The settings in this section control whether Power BI allows inviting external users to the agency’s organization through Power BI’s sharing workflows and experiences.
 After an external user accepts the invite, they become an